tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

 .. code-block:: bash

-     Usage: plex_music_songs.py [options]

-     Options:
+   usage: plex_music_songs.py [-h] -a ARTIST_NAME -s SONG_NAMES [--maxnum MAXNUM]
+			      [-A ALBUM_NAME] [--new] [--artists ARTIST_NAMES]
+			      [--lastfm] [--musicbrainz] [--noverify] [--debug]

+   optional arguments:
-       -h, --help            show this help message and exit -a ARTIST_NAME, --artist=ARTIST_NAME
+     -h, --help            show this help message and exit -a ARTIST_NAME, --artist ARTIST_NAME
 			   Name of the artist to put into the M4A file.
-       -s SONG_NAMES, --songs=SONG_NAMES
+     -s SONG_NAMES, --songs SONG_NAMES
 			   Names of the song to put into M4A files.
 Separated by ;
-       --maxnum=MAXNUM       Number of YouTube video choices to choose for each of your songs.Default is 10.
+     --maxnum MAXNUM       Number of YouTube video choices to choose for each of your songs.Default is 10.
-       -A ALBUM_NAME, --album=ALBUM_NAME
+     -A ALBUM_NAME, --album ALBUM_NAME
 			   If defined, then get all the songs in order from the album.
      --new                 If chosen, use the new format for getting the song list.
 Instead of -a or --artist, will look for --artists.
 Each artist is separated by a ';'.
-       --artists=ARTIST_NAMES
+     --artists ARTIST_NAMES
 			   List of artists.
 Each artist is separated by a ';'.
      --lastfm              If chosen, then only use the LastFM API to get song metadata.
      --musicbrainz         If chosen, use Musicbrainz to get the artist metadata.
 			   Note that this is expensive.
      --noverify            Do not verify SSL transactions if chosen.
      --debug               Run with debug mode turned on.

 In all three operations, here are required arguments or common flags,